SK-SCMLab/Non-Parametric-Testing-for-Manufacturing-operations-in-Excel/README.md

 6. 1-Sample Wilcoxon test

-            - Note: Non-parametric tests cannot be executed in Excel through straightforward functions.
+            Note: - Non-parametric tests cannot be executed in Excel through straightforward functions.
 Hence, they require manual calculations within the Excel document
+                  - For Mann-Whitney U test, users are supposed to refer to U-distribution table to determine the critical value

 ---